 The presence of a sac without a fetal pole usually indicates the presence of either an extremely early pregnancy, or a fetus that has not developed (blighted ovum).

 An empty sac in the uterus may occur with a pregnancy that implants somewhere other than the uterus (ectopic pregnancy).
 The most common site of an ectopic pregnancy is the fallopian tube.
 This is a potentially life-threatening situation, due to the risk of hemorrhage.
 Whether or not it’s an ectopic pregnancy can be further determined by checking for a rise in the amount of the hormone beta-hCG in the blood.
 A doubling of the level of beta-hCG over a period of about 48 hours is considered normal and normally excludes the diagnosis of ectopic pregnancy.

 A heartbeat may not be visible during an ultrasound if the examination is performed early in pregnancy.
 This would be prior to the development of cardiac activity.
 In this situation, your doctor will repeat the ultrasound later in your pregnancy.
 The absence of cardiac activity may also indicate that the fetus is not developing and may not survive.

-Usually, determining your baby's gestational age and your due date is calculated from the first day of your last menstrual period (LMP).
-If your last menstrual period is unknown, an ultrasound evaluation of fetal size can determine gestational age and due date.
+Usually, determining your baby's gestational age and your due date is calculated from the first day of your last menstrual period.
+An ultrasound can help estimate this if your last menstrual period is unknown.

 Measurement of the fetal pole from one end to the other is called the crown-rump length (CRL).
 This measurement relates to the actual gestational age within five to seven days.
 Typically, if the due date suggested by the CRL falls within about five days of menstrual dating, the due date established by the LMP is kept throughout pregnancy.
 If the due date suggested by the CRL falls outside this range, the due date from the ultrasound is usually kept.